XDCFoundation/XDCNetwork-Masternode/README.md

-**Step 3: Create a wallet for Masternode**
+**Step 3: Create a wallet for your Masternode**

-* Create your wallet address with Mnemonic Phrase or with Keystore (Preferred).
+* Create your wallet address with Keystore (Preferred).
 We always recommend to use Keystore for running a Masternode.
 * Enter a strong password while creating the wallet.
 * **Don't lose your Keystore file**
 * **Don't share it with anyone**
 * **Always take a backup of your Keystore file.**
 * **If you lose it, all your funds will get locked.**
-* After creating backup, Download your Keystore file.
+* After creating backup, download your Keystore file.
-* Now Access your wallet with Keystore and enter a valid password properly to access your wallet.
+* Now Access your wallet with your Keystore file and enter the password used to create your wallet.
 * If you are hosting a Masternode on Testnet then copy the Wallet address and paste it on **[XDC Faucet](https://faucet.apothem.network/)** for the Testnet XDC